 Being understood is an important part of communicating.
-But let me interject a word of caution.
-Until a child’s language skills, that is the number of words he’s using and how he combines those words into phrases and sentences, are at or near an age-appropriate level, intelligibility should not be the sole focus for speech-language therapy OR for parents at home.
-Overcorrecting a 1 or 2 year old child’s speech errors can lead to frustration and a shut down of progress faster than anything else you can do to a new talker.
+Let me interject a word of caution: Until a child’s language skills (the number of words he’s using and how he combines those words into phrases and sentences) are at or near an age-appropriate level, intelligibility should not be the sole focus for speech-language therapy OR for parents at home.
+Overcorrecting a one- or two-year-old child’s speech errors can lead to frustration and a shut-down of progress faster than anything else you can do to a new talker.

 Actually, before you start to work on specific consonant sound errors, there are other more important factors you should consider to make your child easier to understand.

 1. Is my child using the correct number of syllables in a word?